-1. Select Approve to approve the change.
+1. Click Approve to approve the change.
 Here you'll be able to select a replacement component for the malfunctioning server.

-2. If there are any Available server components identified, they will appear in the dropdown list.
-But, let's say there aren't any and create a new one by selecting Create an object in the dialog.
+2. If there are any Available Server Components identified, they will appear in the drop-down list.
+But, let's say there aren't any and create a new one by clicking Create an object in the dialog.

-- After you've created the object, select it in Available server component and progress through the workflow until we reach the Implementing state. - 4.
-You'll notice when we are implementing the change, the Affected server is automatically stopped.
+- After you've created the object, select it in Available Server Component and progress through the workflow until we reach the Implementing state. - 4.
+You'll notice when we are implementing the change, the Affected Server is automatically stopped.